MLOPS-IE7374-Fall2024-G9/mlops-project/README.md

      6. Merge API data with DVC-stored historical data.
      7. Push the merged data back to DVC.
      8. Send a success notification email.
-   - **Scheduling**: The DAG is scheduled to run every day to maintain up-to-date data.
+   - **Scheduling**: The DAG is scheduled to run everyday to maintain up-to-date data.

    2)
    - **Purpose**: Bulk Preprocess raw data into preprocessed data